-OutRight Action International, founded in 1990, is a leading international human rights organization dedicated to improving the lives of people who experience discrimination or abuse on the basis of their sexual orientation, gender identity or expression.
-We are dedicated to strengthening the capacity of the LGBTIQ human rights movement worldwide to effectively conduct documentation of LGBTIQ human rights violations and by engaging in human rights advocacy with partners around the globe.
+OutRight Action International, founded in 1990, is a leading international human rights organization dedicated to improving the lives of people who experience discrimination or abuse on the basis of their real or perceived sexual orientation, gender identity or expression.
+We are dedicated to strengthening the capacity of the LGBTIQ human rights movement worldwide to effectively conduct documentation of human rights violations against LGBTIQ people and engaging in advocacy for the recognition and promotion of the human rights of LGBTIQ people with partners around the globe.
 We work with the United Nations, regional human rights monitoring bodies and civil society partners.
-OutRight Action International formerly known as The International Gay and Lesbian Human Rights Commission holds consultative status at the United Nations as a recognized Non-Governmental Organization representing the concerns and human rights of lesbian, gay bisexual and transgender people worldwide.
+OutRight Action International holds consultative status at the United Nations as a recognized Non-Governmental Organization.

 OutRight Action International was founded in 1990 to eradicate the persecution, inequality and violence lesbian, gay, bisexual, transgender, intersex, and queer (LGBTIQ) people face around the world.